OCA/server-tools/sql_request_abstract/README.rst

 Abstract Model to manage SQL Requests
 =====================================

-This module provide an abstract model to manage SQL Select request on database.
+This module provides an abstract model to manage SQL Select requests on database.
 It is not usefull for itself.
 You can see an exemple of implementation in the 'sql_export' module. (same repository).